-Sleep, like most bedroom activities, requires a fair amount of foreplay if you want to get the most out of it.
+A bedtime routine is one of the most overlooked aspects of this adulting life.
+Like most bedroom activities, sleep requires a fair amount of foreplay if you want to get the most out of it.
 While all it takes for that one lucky fella to fall asleep is to extend a blink for a few seconds, most people need a little help wooing sleep.

 Step 1: Make the right decisions during the day.